Total Shoulder Replacement

 On the day of your surgery, check in at The Orthopedic and Neuroscience Hospital on the Deaconess Gateway Campus.
 Plan to arrive two hours before surgery time.
 Our team will bring you into a pre-operation room to get you ready for surgery.
 Once you go to the operating room, it will usually take about one hour to complete a total shoulder replacement.

 After surgery, you wake up and recover in the PACU.
 Shortly after that, you go to your private room (most likely) in the Ortho Neuro Hospital.
-Later that day, your nurses and therapists will get you out of bed and help you take a few steps using your new joint.
 It is safe and normal to move around several hours after surgery.

 Part 3 – Inpatient Recovery and Rehabilitation